Enterlucent/plughub-tmp/.github/CONTRIBUTING.md

     - [Keep your fork in sync](https://help.github.com/articles/syncing-a-fork/) with the main repository.
     - If you need implementation help, request the "Help Wanted" label on the issue and ask for assistance on [Discord](https://discord.com/invite/mWDHDqkzeR).
     - Ensure all files are whitespace-formatted (the default settings for Visual Studio or MonoDevelop are usually sufficient).
-    - If using Visual Studio, apply the [official format settings](/docs/assets/files/CONTRIBUTING/.editorconfig).
+    - If using Visual Studio, apply the [official format settings](../docs/assets/files/CONTRIBUTING/.editorconfig).
     - Comment your code with both inline and construct-level documentation.
         - We use Doxygen for code-level documentation.
 7. When finished, submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) containing only the changes relevant to the issue.
     - Be responsive to questions or requested changes during review.
 8. Your Pull Request will be reviewed and, if approved, merged.
     - If your code depends on related Asset or Documentation Issues, merging may wait until all dependencies are resolved.
-    - Once merged, you'll be recognized as an official contributor!.
+    - Once merged, you'll be recognized as an official contributor!

 ### Commit Message Emoji Legend